 These resources are publicly available and can be used on demand.

-Publicly available training that helps the learner define accessibility and Universal Design for Learning
+Publicly available training that helps the learner define accessibility and Universal Design for Learning.
+CC BY-NC-SA 4.0.
+University of Washington.

-Videos with accompanying quizzes to train university digital content editors
+Videos with accompanying quizzes to train university digital content editors.
+Portland State University.

 Resources that include descriptions and links to automated testing through third party browser extensions, browsers’ built-in accessibility tools and color testing, as well as tools for manual testing.